 Violin maker Joseph Curtin examines the cultural legacy of Stradivari using scrupulous science.
 Mathematician and writer Ian Stewart demonstrates how the Portuguese have successfully addressed the gender gap in the hard sciences.
 Marine biologist Edie Widder demonstrates how bioluminescence can be used by high school students to measure environmental degradation.
 Intellectual historian Quentin Skinner rigorously investigates the link between rhetoric and political philosophy.
 Philosopher Angie Hobbs declares that philosophy makes us better citizens.
 Primatologist Frans de Waal combines morality, religion and evolutionary biology.
 Political scientist (and classicist) Josiah Ober contrasts California referenda with Aristotle.
 Business prof. Andy Hoffman addresses environmentalism, capitalism and cultural values, while philosopher Susan Wolf contrasts Sisyphus with sudokus.

 Interdisciplinarity?
 I suppose so.
 But mostly just interesting.

-Videos of all guests mentioned above are available on www.ideasroadshow.com, and are available for individual purchase or through individual subscription ($10/month, $100/year).
-All eBooks are available for purchase on Amazon.
-Institutional subscriptions are offered through our Academic, School and Public Library portals (please contact email@example.com for more information).
+Multimedia resources featuring all experts mentioned above are part of our award-winning database called Ideas Roadshow.
+Institutional subscriptions to tailor-made resources for different users are offered through our Academic, School and Public Library portals (please contact email@example.com for more information).